algolia/instantsearch/docgen/src/guide/Multi_index.md

 Widgets that targets all the indices, like the SearchBox, should remain under the `<InstantSearch>` root component.

 [Read the example](https://github.com/algolia/instantsearch.js/tree/v2/packages/react-instantsearch/examples/multi-index) displaying hits from two different indices.

+You might also want to:

+* Use an external autocomplete component

+In this case you will need to use the [`connectAutoComplete`](connectors/connectAutoComplete.html) connectors that will give you access to:

+* All the indices hits
+* The current query
+* The refine function to update the query

+[Read the example](https://github.com/algolia/instantsearch.js/blob/v2/packages/react-instantsearch/examples/autocomplete/src/App-Multi-Index.js) using AutoSuggest to display hits from different indices.

 <div class="guide-nav">
     <div class="guide-nav-left">